front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 This means that:

-* CSS classes of atoms are no longer used directly in other components
+- CSS classes of atoms are no longer used directly in other components
-* CSS classes of atoms now respect the BEM convention.
+- CSS classes of atoms now respect the BEM convention.
 However we are not too rigid about this convention because avoiding dependencies between components is our first priority.
 (Currently in the process of writing a documentation page explaining the whys behind this decision.)

 On your part, the changes that will affect you the most are about the following components:

-* `<Button>`: changed the classes and gathered the styles properties under an `appearance` property
+- `<Button>`: changed the classes and gathered the styles properties under an `appearance` property
-* `<Link>`: changed the classes and use the classes of the `<Button>` if you use the `buttonAppearance` property.
+- `<Link>`: changed the classes and use the classes of the `<Button>` if you use the `buttonAppearance` property.
   This is relevant because for UI reasons you might want to render a Button, but it should still redirect to a new page under the hood.
-* `<ResizedImage>`: added a surrounding div and changed classes to better handle fluid vs fixed images.
+- `<ResizedImage>`: added a surrounding div and changed classes to better handle fluid vs fixed images.
   Moreover, you can now update only the components that handle the markup of a ResizedImage without overriding the core component.
 Please refer to `Image`, `ImageLoading` and `ImageNotFound` in `theme/components/atoms/ResizedImage` folder.
-* `<Input>`: changed input classes
+- `<Input>`: changed input classes
+- `<NumberInput>`: changed the style to add +/- buttons next to the input button.

 You should also check that if you have overriden some of the other components.

 ### Variant properties

 For style variants of a component we had several behaviors in place:

-* `type` property which was an enumeration of the variants
+- `type` property which was an enumeration of the variants
-* `variantName` properties (for instance `primary` and `warning` for `<Button>`)
+- `variantName` properties (for instance `primary` and `warning` for `<Button>`)

 To improve consistency, we've decided to change this by always using an `appearance` property which will be an enumeration like what was done with the `type` property.